How invoice finance works

 With invoice factoring, the lender takes control of the sales ledger with the outstanding debts.
 So ABC Company’s clients would be contacted by the lender and would be aware that collection has been outsourced.
 Factoring is usually used by smaller companies.

 Confidential invoice financing or invoice discounting is where the borrower maintains control of the sales ledger and contacts customers to pay their invoice if they are late.
-This is usually used by larger companies that have developed receivables functions and departments.
+This is usually used by larger companies that have receivables functions and departments in place.

 Some factoring firms offer spot factoring where the borrowing company can choose which invoices to borrow against.